pgourlain/vscode_erlang/README.md

 Clone this repo, and try it :
 - [vscode-remote-try-erlang](https://github.com/pgourlain/vscode-remote-try-erlang)

-For more informaiton about vscode and containers :
+For more information about vscode and containers :
 - [setup vscode for containers](https://code.visualstudio.com/docs/containers/overview) and [remote container documentation](https://code.visualstudio.com/docs/remote/containers)

 ## Available commands